Recovery / Treatment

 Recovery Clients are many times disconnected with their feelings and their physical body as a result of childhood or recent trauma.
 They spend a great deal of time thinking about the past or worrying about the future.
 Being “in the present” and “connecting with their feelings” is very challenging almost universally.
 Horses help clients “be in the present” and get more “in touch” with their feelings.
 Being prey animals, horses are keenly aware of their surroundings and intentions of those around them.
 Additionally, horses’ “insides match their outsides,” consequently, if clients aren’t “congruent” with their body language and feelings, horses know this and give feedback accordingly.
 Clients are much more open to receiving feedback from an animal as compared to a human therapist.
 The arena allows for experiential learning without judgment.

-How Can Equine Assisted Learning Help Corporate Teams and Organizations?
+How Can Equine-Assisted Learning Help Corporate Teams & Organizations?

 Equine Assisted Learning (EAL) is similar to EAP but where the focus is on learning or educational goals.
 EAL still involves the team of mental health professional and horse professional working with the clients and horses.
 The focus however is on education and learning specific skills as defined by the individual or group, such as improved product sales for a company, leadership skills or a school group.

-How Can Equine Assisted Learning Help Children of Alcoholics?
+How Can Equine-Assisted Therapy Help Children of Alcoholics?

 Horses Healing Hearts uses horses because they operate in herd dynamics and are social, like humans.
 Most importantly, horses can “sense” stuffed emotions in the same manner that dogs can “smell fear.”
 Consequently, they are the ideal animal to work with the children who become disconnected from their feelings from years of “stuffing them.”
 Because children want to connect with the animals, they are motivated to “connect” with and share their feelings.